Microphysics of Early Dark Energy: Shear Model Derivation

 where the pressure is given by Eq.~(\ref{eq: pressure pert}).
 From this equation we can see that the pressure perturbation $\delta p$ and anisotropic shear $\sigma$ act as positive and negative source terms respectively.
 We specifically design our shear equation of state in shear model I to counteract the growth of the pressure source term in Eq.~(\ref{eq: general theta eom}).
 We define the shear to be

 where $c_\sigma^2$ and $c_t^2$ are new parameters.
-For $c_\sigma^2=1$ and $c_t^2=0$, the pressure perturbation source term in Eq.~(\ref{eq: general theta eom}) is completely cancelled, however we choose to leave them as free parameters for completeness.
-The second and third terms in Eq.~(\ref{eq: GI stress 1}) are included to keep the stress equation of state gauge-invariant.
+For $c_\sigma^2=1$ and $c_t^2=0$, the pressure perturbation source term in Eq.~(\ref{eq: general theta eom}) is completely canceled, however we choose to leave them as free parameters for completeness.
+The second and third terms in Eq.~(\ref{eq: GI stress 1}) are included to keep the stress equation of state gauge invariant.
 Plugging Eq.~(\ref{eq: pressure pert}) into Eq.~(\ref{eq: GI stress 1}) we find

 By setting $A_\sigma = c_\sigma^2 (c_\phi^2-c_t^2)$, we recover Eq.~(\ref{eq: shear model 1}) which we use to define shear model I.

 If we directly substitute shear model I into the equation of motion for the velocity perturbation we find